BenniN/CourseworkSEM/use-cases/use-case-5.md

-# USE CASE 5: Produce a report on the number of people with specific languages
+# USE CASE 5: Produce a report on the number of people with specific languages.

 ## CHARACTERISTIC INFORMATION